 - Sucharita Tilak

 (The writer Sucharita Tilak is the daughter of Vasant Nagarkar, Sudhir Alekar provided assistance in writing a heartfelt piece on her father)

-Click here to read Part-1.
-The third part will be published tomorrow.
-We are publishing the Marathi translation of this article in the December 4, 2021 issue of Sadhana Weekly.
+Marathi translation of this article has published in the December 4, 2021 issue of Sadhana Weekly.